akshatbhuhagal/FirebaseAuthentication/README.md

 ## More Features to add
 * Verify user's email
-* Sign-in with Google log-in
 * Sign-in with Facebook log-in
-* Sign-in with Twitter log-in
 * Sign-in with Anonymous
 * Update user's profile
 * Update user's email